-After a tooth is lost or extracted, the bone tissue becomes inactive and can shrink within the jaw.
+After losing or extracting a tooth, the bone tissue becomes inactive and can shrink within the jaw.
 This slowly causes changes in the appearance of your smile and the fit of the bite.

 Experiencing Jawbone Loss

 Bone loss is typically caused by tooth loss, gum disease, or both.
-Alveolar bone’s function is to support your teeth and anchor them in the mouth.
+Alveolar bones’ function is to support and anchor your teeth in the mouth.
 It’s constantly stimulated by activities, like when you’re chewing or biting things.
-When you lose a tooth and the root goes missing, the bone doesn’t have a purpose anymore.
-The body decides that it isn’t needed, therefore resources shouldn’t be spent maintaining it.
+When you lose a tooth, and the root goes missing, the bone no longer has a purpose.
+The body decides that it isn’t needed.
+Therefore, resources shouldn’t be spent on maintaining it.
 The bone wears away or is resorbed by the body.

 Bone loss impacts the appearance of your face in the area where it occurs.
 The facial muscles rely on the bone structure to support them and the skin around them, giving your face a fuller look.
 When they don’t have this structure, the muscles start to droop and sag, causing wrinkles in the skin.
 It prematurely ages you to have sagging skin on your face.
 The more the jawbone deteriorates, the more the effect on the skin worsens.

-Bone loss makes your bones more fragile, and they’re more likely to fracture or break.
-Your teeth shift and move, impacting both the look and function of your smile.
-It can become painful to chew or bite into foods that you normally loved.
+Bone loss makes your bones more fragile and more likely to fracture or break.
+Your teeth shift and move, impacting your smile’s look and function.
+Chewing or biting into foods you normally love can become painful.
 Because of an uneven bite, you experience issues with TMJ and pain throughout the jaw, face, and head.

 How Dental Implants Fight Bone Loss